 3. Access control to data:

-All requests for application or system access, including remote (dial-up) access, are submitted through the IT Access Request Database.
+All requests for application or system access, including remote access, are submitted through the IT Access Request Database.
 The functional manager, data owner, or other authorized approver must approve each request.
 Documentation is maintained.

 Security Administration generates user access lists for in-scope applications, databases, and related UNIX and Windows servers with the associated access rights for the designated business owners/IT managers.
 The business owners/IT managers are responsible for reviewing and approving these lists at least annually.